zero-to-mastery/javascript20-projects/README.md

 Student submissions for the [JavaScript 20 Projects Course](https://academy.zerotomastery.io/p/javascript-projects)

 - Add your name and project to the list below by submitting a Pull Request!
-If you don't know how to submit a Pull Request | check this: https://github.com/zero-to-mastery/start-here-guidelines
+If you don't know how to submit a Pull Request | check this: <https://github.com/zero-to-mastery/start-here-guidelines>

 **DO NOT** add your projects directly to this repository

-## Submissions:
+## Submissions

 Check out all of the submissions below!
 Well done everyone!